DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

 ### Providing the extension with an icon

-I will use a simple svg icon from [flaticon.com](https://www.flaticon.com/free-icon/squares_565998).
+I don't have any good candidates for an icon with me at the moment, but I've found and image of me that I often use, so I am gonna go with this one.
+I hope you'll forgive me someday.
 Of course you are free to use any picture you like.

 Let's create a folder where our images and later on most of the application source code will live.